123laurette/dalmoro_laurette_P12_26082022/README.md

 Forke and clone the repository : https://github.com/123laurette/dalmoro_laurette_P12_26082022.git

 ### Backend
-    Open a new terminal and run cd BackEnd command
+    Open a new terminal and run cd Backend command
     Then run yarn devcommand the backend will open http://localhost:3000

 ### FrontEnd